top of page

 Conclusion

 The STEP Test is an essential step for non-native English speakers aiming to pursue higher education at institutions like Queens College and Harvard.
 By understanding the test structure, preparing effectively, and avoiding common mistakes, you can enhance your chances of success.
+Remember, preparation is key.
+Utilize the resources available to you, practice regularly, and maintain a positive mindset.
+With dedication and effort, you can achieve the English proficiency needed to excel in your academic pursuits.

 An Image of the Pumpy & Pumpina children's book by Dr. Moran Sciamama-Saghiv